-Making a small light source big | Photofocus
+Making a small light source big | Photofocus Lighting

 After shooting an entire roll of film, I was discouraged to see harsh shadows and really small unflattering catchlights in the subject’s eyes once the film was developed.
 I fixed the problem by photographing my subjects in shade or on an overcast day.
 Yeah, great fix.

 Fast forward to the digital age.
 Once I got back into photography, I attended lots of classes and asked the right question — how can I photograph a subject at high noon in direct sunlight?
-An instructor explained the sun is really a small light source — especially during the afternoon — and to make it appear bigger, use a circular diffuser.
-That one little tip made a big difference but there was more to it.
-The second tip — moving the diffuser closer to the subject — was the piece I was missing and helped me achieve softer shadows and better catchlights in the subject’s eyes.
+An instructor explained to me that the sun is really a small light source, especially during the afternoon.
+To make it appear bigger, use a circular diffuser.
+That one little tip made a big difference, but there was more to it.
+The second tip, move the diffuser closer to the subject.
+This was the piece I was missing and helped me achieve softer shadows and better catchlights in the subject’s eyes.

-Soften the light by moving the diffuser closer to the subject.
+Soften the light by moving the diffuser closer to the subject

 Just adding a diffuser isn’t enough.
 Moving the diffuser closer to the subject was the piece I was missing.
-It made the light source larger producing a more flattering light with softer shadows and better catchlights in the subject’s eyes.
-But how do you determine the correct distance?
-This is where practicing and experimenting pays off.
+It made the light source larger, producing a more flattering light with softer shadows and better catchlights in the subject’s eyes.
+But, how do you determine the correct distance?
+This is where practicing and experimenting pay off.

 The best way to experiment with the correct distance of the diffuser is to set your camera in aperture priority and choose an f/stop.
 This will allow the camera to do most of the thinking and for you to focus on being creative and the experiment.
 I like photographing females at f/2.8 and males at f/4 or f/5.6.
 An aperture of f/2.8 makes skin look smoother because of the shallow depth of field.
 An aperture between f/4 and f/5.6 still has a nice shallow depth of field, but not so much it makes a male skin look too soft.